-Level VIII
+Level VI

-- Posture - Students will demonstrate correct singing posture while both sitting and standing without prompting. - Tone Production - Students will sing in both head voice and chest voice with accurate pitch. - Students will be able to connect their head and chest voice: creating a consistent sound throughout their passaggio. - Students will sing with a clear and focused tone with the exception of extreme highs and lows (register). - Students will be able to place sound in multiple locations within the facial mask. - Students will be able to alter their resonance and tone through the change in placement and space. - Students will be able to demonstrate various tones reflective of the style of music at hand. - Students will demonstrate proper diaphragmatic breathing. - Students will sing with a tension free, supported and open sound in both head voice and chest voice, avoiding a breathy sound.
+- Posture - Students will demonstrate correct singing posture while both sitting and standing without prompting. - Tone Production - Students will sing in both head voice and chest voice with accurate pitch. - Students will begin to connect head and chest voice: creating a semiconsistent sound throughout their passaggio. - Tenors and Basses will be continue to strengthen their falsetto. - Students will sing with a clear and focused tone with the exception of extreme highs and lows (register). - Students will be able to place sound in multiple locations within the facial mask. - Students will demonstrate proper diaphragmatic breathing.

-- Students will accurately perform clear entrances and cutoffs: big beats in homophonic music as well as "off beats" (8th note) in both homophonic and polyphonic music. - Students will be able to choose what type of release is needed for musical phrases. - Students will demonstrate "staggered breathing." - Students will sing eight measure phrases in one breath. - Students will be able to identify, interpret and perform a phrase of music using dynamics, expressions, articulations and text notated in the score.
+- including staccato, legato, accent, fermata, accelerando, ritardando, a tempo and tenuto. - Students will articulate plosive consonants uniformly and clearly. - Students will accurately perform clear entrances and cutoffs: big beats in homophonic music as well as "off beats" (8th note) in homophonic music. - Students will demonstrate "staggered breathing." - Students will sing four to six measure phrases in one breath. - Students will be able to identify and perform a phrase of music using dynamics, expressions, articulations and text notated in the score.